Satechi's New Accessory Lets You Add Up to 8TB of Storage to Mac Mini

-Accessory maker Satechi has announced that it is releasing a new NVMe SSD enclosure that is specially designed for the latest Mac mini.
+Accessory maker Satechi has announced that it has released a new NVMe SSD enclosure that is specially designed for the latest Mac mini.

 The slim aluminum enclosure is the same size as the Mac mini models with M4 and M4 Pro chips, allowing it to sit atop the computer.
 It connects to the Mac mini with an included USB 4 cable, offering data transfer speeds of up to 40 Gbps.